 \subsection{Estimation and prediction}

-The optimization problem \eqref{eq: lasso estimation} can be solved with a cyclical coordinate descent algorithm similar to the one used in \cite{friedman2010regularization}.
-The iterative procedure for a fixed penalty parameter $\lambda$ can be found in Algorithm \ref{algo: lasso estimation}.
-In the actual implementation, we start with a large $\lambda$, and apply the ``warm-start'' strategy by calculating the subsequent solutions for a decreasing sequence of $\lambda$ to speed up the computation.
-And the penalty parameter $\lambda$ can be chosen through a cross-validation procedure \citep{hastie2009elements}.
+The optimization problem \eqref{eq: lasso estimation} can be solved with a cyclic coordinate descent algorithm similar to the one described in \cite{friedman2010regularization}.
+Cyclic coordinate descent algorithms for $\ell_1$-penalized problems like \eqref{eq: lasso estimation} have been shown to converge to the global minimizer in literature \citep{tseng2009coordinate, saha2013nonasymptotic}.
+The iterative procedure with a fixed penalty parameter $\lambda$ is detailed in Algorithm \ref{algo: lasso estimation}.
+In practical implementation, we start with a large $\lambda$ and apply the ``warm-start'' strategy by calculating subsequent solutions for a decreasing sequence of $\lambda$ to speed up computation.
+The penalty parameter $\lambda$ can be chosen through a cross-validation procedure \citep{hastie2009elements}.